AElfProject/aelf-docs/docs/resources/whitepaper-2/ai-integration-points-in-the-aelf-ecosystem/developer-and-user-experience/index.md

 ## ii) AI based Smart Contract Audit for Developers on aelf

 AI auditing of smart contracts leverages large-scale pre-trained models, such as GPT-4 and [BERT](https://www.geeksforgeeks.org/explanation-of-bert-model-nlp/), to automate the audit process.
-Unlike traditional audits, which rely on manual code reviews and static analysis tools, AI auditing utilizes natural language processing (NLP) and deep learning to deliver more comprehensive and accurate audit reports.
+Unlike traditional audits, which rely on manual code reviews and static analysis tools, AI auditing utilises natural language processing (NLP) and deep learning to deliver more comprehensive and accurate audit reports.

-In AI auditing, smart contract code is input into a pre-trained model, which analyzes the code's syntax and logical structure to identify security vulnerabilities and logical errors.
+In AI auditing, smart contract code is input into a pre-trained model, which analyses the code's syntax and logical structure to identify security vulnerabilities and logical errors.
 Users interact with the model using prompts to guide the analysis, such as "Check for reentrancy attack vulnerabilities in this smart contract."
 The model then performs a detailed analysis and generates an audit report.

 The audit report details potential vulnerabilities and provides corresponding remediation suggestions.

 ### Key Aspects of AI based Smart Contract Audits

-The primary goal is to review and analyze the code before deployment to identify vulnerabilities, inefficiencies, or potential leaks.
+The primary goal is to review and analyse the code before deployment to identify vulnerabilities, inefficiencies, or potential leaks.
 This process is critical, as defects can lead to significant financial losses or security breaches.
 For instance, audits of DeFi application contracts rigorously test for exploits to protect user funds.

 **Vulnerability Assessment:**

 Identifying potential security issues in the code.
 For example, an audit of a token issuance contract uncovered a vulnerability that could allow fund theft, enabling developers to resolve the issue pre-launch.

-**Code Optimization:**
+**Code Optimisation:**

 Improving efficiency and reducing gas fees.
-Auditors recommended optimizations for a game DApp's contract, significantly lowering transaction fees and enhancing accessibility and affordability for players.
+Auditors recommended optimisations for a game DApp's contract, significantly lowering transaction fees and enhancing accessibility and affordability for players.

 **Compliance Check:**